-- Ironing not always necessary
+- Ironing is not always necessary for silk bedding

 - Iron sparingly, use the coolest setting, turn pillowcases inside out

-Ideal Way to Store Silk Bedding (after it is dry)
+The Ideal Way to Store Silk Bedding (after it is dry)

 Store your silk bedding carefully in breathable plastic bags, away from direct sunlight, with moth repellent lavender sachets or cedar balls.